 You need approval from the Armenian Ministry of Culture to export antiquities or other items that could have historical value, such as paintings, old books and carpets.
 Keep receipts of any such purchases.
 You may need to provide receipts to customs officials when you leave Armenia.

 Armenian Customs Service

 Ensure your passport is valid for at least six months after the date you intend to return to Australia.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to obtain access to your passport by deception.
 If you're forced to hand over your passport, contact

-the Embassy for advice.
+the Australian Embassy in Russia for advice.